Program at a Glance

 - You will get an email from the program assistant in 2-3 business days to let you know of your acceptance into the program and next steps.

-- After entering the certificate program, you will coordinate enrollment with the program administrative assistant and Student Services.
+- After entering the certificate program, you will coordinate enrollment with the enrollment coach.